How to Reduce Cycle Times to Boost Customer Satisfaction and Build a More Productive Workforce

 One of the most powerful things about the Kanban system is that it requires you to limit work in progress by having teams focus on one task at a time.
 By contrast, multitasking leads to reduced productivity and output quality.
 In fact, a study by the University of London found that regular multitasking can substantially reduce a person’s cognitive ability.
 While it might sound counterintuitive, multitasking actually increases cycle times.

 By using an Aging chart for Trello, you can track current tasks in progress.
 It will help you identify tasks that are taking longer than average to complete.
-Too much work in progress will be easily identifiable by clusters of dots in the chart, while longer cycle times are characterised by those crossing higher percentile lines.
+Too much work in progress will be easily identifiable by clusters of dots in the chart, while longer cycle times are characterized by those crossing higher percentile lines.
 Using analytics to keep track of cycle times lets you define more realistic WIP limits that eliminate multitasking and reduce the time required to provide valuable output to your customers.

 Stop Starting and Start Finishing by Maintaining a Stable System

 Any successful project-management process is largely defined by its ability to avoid bottlenecks.
 In other words, you want to have tasks entering the workflow at around the same speed as they leave it.
-You can use a Cumulative Flow Diagram for Trello to measure the arrival and departure rates in your workflow.
+You can use the Cumulative Flow Diagram to measure the arrival and departure rates in your workflow.
 The goal here is ultimately to avoid starting more work than you finish or, as the popular quote goes ‘stop starting and start finishing’.

 Equal arrival and departure times are a prerequisite for the queuing theory called Little’s Law.
 In Kanban, it is expressed by WIP = Cycle Time * Throughput.
-This formula will balance out, since a change to work in progress will cause cycle times to change and keep obeying the law.
+This formula will balance out since a change to work in progress will cause cycle times to change and keep obeying the law.
 By maintaining a consistent workflow and preventing bottlenecks, project teams will be better equipped to avoid unexpected increases in cycle times.

 Apply, Evaluate and Improve